 Programs and services delivered or managed by Marion County touch the lives of virtually all residents of the county, fulfilling many roles.
 Marion County is a general law county, acting as an agent of the state.
-The county performs functions on behalf of the state, as well as providing county services.
+The county performs functions on behalf of the state as well as county services.

+Assessor

-Assessor - The Assessor's Office assesses the value of all commercial, industrial and residential property subject to tax; collects all property taxes levied by local school districts, cities, special districts and the county; and distributes these revenues to the taxing districts to support their operations.
+The Assessor's Office assesses the value of all commercial, industrial and residential property subject to tax; collects all property taxes levied by local school districts, cities, special districts and the county; and distributes these revenues to the taxing districts to support their operations.

-Board of Commissioners - The Board of Commissioners' Office consists of three county commissioners, elected at large, who constitute the county governing body.
+Board of Commissioners

+The Board of Commissioners' Office consists of three county commissioners, elected at large, who constitute the county governing body.
 The board appoints a chief administrative officer who is responsible for carrying out directives, policies, and ordinances of the board.
+This office directly manages projects funded from the state lottery and some federal grant programs, allowing the county to award funds for various programs and activities within the county and to outside entities.

+Business Services

-Business Services - The Business Services Department provides services that support departments in delivering their services to customers and clients.
+The Business Services Department provides services that support departments in delivering their services to customers and clients.
 This involves functions such as human resources (processing job applications, training, etc.), employee benefits, wellness, labor relations, risk management, and building maintenance.

+Community Services

-Community Services - The Community Services Department promotes safe and thriving communities for people to live, learn, work and play.
-The department has six program areas: Children and Families Commission, Marion County Fair, Economic Development, Marion County Reentry Initiative, Dog Services and Administration.
-Collectively, the department facilitates partnerships between families, community members, public safety, health, education, and social service agencies; applies research in support of agriculture, forestry, enterprises, natural resources and related workforce development; provides care and shelter to lost dogs; and provides the administration for the Marion County Fair.
+The Community Services Department promotes safe and thriving communities for people to live, learn, work and play.
+The department has six program areas: Children and Families, County Fair, Dog Services, Economic Development, Lottery Distribution, OSU Extension Services, and Administration.
+Collectively, the department facilitates partnerships between families; community members; public safety, health, education, and social service agencies; applies research in support of agriculture, forestry, enterprises, natural resources and related workforce development; provides care and shelter to lost dogs; and provides the administration for the Marion County Fair.
+The Community Services Department promotes strategic alliances between all programs and among external partners in order to achieve a robust and economically thriving county.

+County Clerk

-County Clerk - The Clerk's Office is responsible for recording, maintaining, and archiving all county records.
+The Clerk's Office is responsible for recording, maintaining, and archiving all county records.
 This office also conducts all elections within Marion County, whether for federal, state or local government.

+District Attorney

-District Attorney - The District Attorney's Office prosecutes people accused of committing crimes in the county.
+The District Attorney's Office prosecutes people accused of committing crimes in the county.
 This office also collects child support payments ordered by the courts and provides assistance to crime victims.

+Finance

-Finance - The Finance Department provides financial services that support departments in delivering their services to customers and clients.
-This involves functions such as processing and maintaining the county's payroll and accounting records, accounts payable and receivable, purchasing, contract management, grants compliance, and budget preparation.
-In addition, tax-foreclosed property is managed by the Finance Department.
+The Finance Department provides financial services that support departments in delivering their services to customers and clients.
+This involves functions such as processing and maintaining the county's payroll and accounting records, accounts payable and receivable, purchasing, contract management, surplus property management, and budget preparation.
+In addition, tax-foreclosed property is processed in the Finance Department.

+Health

-Health and Human Services - The Health and Human Services Department inspects and licenses all restaurants, school cafeterias and other food vendors.
+The Health Department inspects and licenses all restaurants, school cafeterias and other food vendors.
 It provides immunizations for children and tracks and works to control infectious diseases.
 It records birth and death certificates.
 It provides case management for those with developmental disabilities; maintains programs for those with chronic and acute mental illness; and provides treatment for those with substance and gambling addictions.

+Information Technology

-Information Technology - The Information Technology Department provides supporting services to county departments by operating and maintaining the county's information technology and telecommunications systems.
+The Information Technology Department provides supporting services to county departments by operating and maintaining the county's information technology and telecommunications systems.

+Justice Court

-Justice Court - The Justice Court hears minor traffic offenses, some misdemeanors and small civil claims (\$10,000 or less).
+The Justice Court hears minor traffic offenses, some misdemeanors and small civil claims (\$10,000 or less).
 In addition, the Justice Court can hear cases related to violations of county ordinances, such as charges of excessive noise or dogs running at large.